Cemetery Man: Cast

+Production

+The film is based on Tiziano Sclavi's novel Dellamorte Dellamore, written in 1983 but published in 1991.
+In 1986, Sclavi created the comic character Dylan Dog, who not only shares some characteristics with Francesco Dellamorte but was visually based on Rupert Everett (as an in-joke, the film cast Everett and costumed the character in a fashion deliberately reminiscent of Dylan Dog).
+Previous to the novel's publication, Sclavi had reused its plot in an issue of Dylan Dog guest-starring Francesco.
+The filmmakers were aware of this as well in casting Everett and alluding to the links between the two characters.
+In view of the above, and in terms of its plot, melancholic themes and use of Sclavi's trademark black humor, Cemetery Man is closer to an adaptation of Dylan Dog than the later 2011 film starring Brandon Routh.

 Release

 Cemetery Man was first released in 1994.
 American distributor October Films changed its title to Cemetery Man and released it on April 26, 1996.

 Anchor Bay Entertainment released the film on R1 DVD in 2006 under the American title Cemetery Man.
+In May 2024, Cemetery Man was released on 4K-UHD and Blu-ray by boutique distributor Severin Films.

 Reception

-Rotten Tomatoes, a review aggregator, reports that 61% of 31 surveyed critics gave the film a positive review; the average rating is 6.10/10.
+Rotten Tomatoes, a review aggregator, reports that 63% of 32 surveyed critics gave the film a positive review; the average rating is 6.20/10.
 The site's consensus reads: "Cemetery Man will frustrate viewers seeking narrative cohesion or coherence, but this surreal brand of humor and horror should satisfy B-movie fans in the mood for quirk".
 Stephen Holden of The New York Times wrote that the film is unconventional but becomes repetitive as Everett dispatches shallow metaphors for fascism.
 Bob Stephens of The San Francisco Examiner wrote that the film suffers from an uneven tone but "is redeemed by his uncommon visual imagination".
 Deborah Young of Variety wrote, "A hip, offbeat horror item floating on a bed of dark philosophy, Dellamorte Dellamore is a deceptively easy genre picture with hidden depths."
 Mick LaSalle of the San Francisco Chronicle wrote, "It aims high and misses, but it does hold interest with visual flash, wry humor and a couple of sex scenes that can make steam come out of your ears."
 In more modern reviews, Bloody Disgusting rated it 5/5 stars and called it "one of the greatest cult films of the last twenty years".
 Joshua Siebalt of Dread Central rated it 4/5 stars and wrote that Soavi's direction and film's humor make it different and memorable.

 Director Martin Scorsese called Dellamorte Dellamore one of the best Italian films of the 1990s.

+The band Slipknot directly sampled the line "I haven't got time for the living" in their song "Diluted" on their 1999 album, Slipknot.